 (2) See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" in this Official Statement, "DEBT SERVICE REQUIREMENTS" and "OTHER OBLIGATIONS" in this Appendix and see the "Audited Financial Report Fiscal Year Ended June 30, 2024" in Appendix D for more information.

 (3) Source: Preliminary Values from the Harris and Chambers County Appraisal Districts as of April 2025.

 (4) Includes the Bonds.
-Preliminary, subject to change.

 ESTIMATED OVERLAPPING DEBT STATEMENT